dimpyad/DailyPractice/WebAutomation/Day_50.md

 - Any service provider of your choice.

 ### Hint
-You can use DesiredCapabilities capabilities based on the browser/cloud service provider selected by the user for execution.
+You can use DesiredCapabilities based on the browser/cloud service provider selected by the user for execution.